Prof. Dr. Irene Bertschek (Vice Chair)

 Professor of Organization, Technology Management and Entrepreneurship at the University Passau

-Since 1 May 2019, Prof. Dr. Carolin Häussler has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government.
+Prof. Dr. Carolin Häussler has been a member of the Commission of Experts for Research and Innovation, appointed by the German Federal Government, since 1 May 2019.

 Dr. Carolin Häussler holds the Chair of Organization, Technology Management and Entrepreneurship at the University of Passau.
 She also runs the International Centre for Economics and Business Studies, which she founded.

-Professor Häussler studied business administration at LMU Munich and as a Sloan Fellow at the Massachusetts Institute of Technology.
-She also worked as a student and later as a lecturer at the Centre for Digital Technology and Entrepreneurship (CDTM) at TU Munich and LMU Munich.
-She did her PhD at LMU Munich and also completed her "Habilitation" there with a thesis on incentives, preferences and opportunities in innovation processes.
-She was also a visiting professor at Stanford University.
+Dr. Häussler studied business administration at LMU Munich and as a Sloan Fellow at the Massachusetts Institute of Technology.
+She also studied and later worked as a lecturer at the Centre for Digital Technology and Entrepreneurship (CDTM) at TU Munich and LMU Munich.
+She did her PhD at LMU Munich and also completed her “Habilitation” there with a thesis on incentives, preferences and opportunities in innovation processes.
+She was also a visiting scholar at Stanford University.